HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

   ----------------------------------------------------------------------------------------------------

+[^1]: The Hunger Vital Sign Survey is © 2010 Dr. Erin Hager and Dr. Anna Quigg and the Children’s HealthWatch research team, and the example is included with permission.
 [^2]: This example comes from the national PRAPARE social determinants of health assessment protocol, developed and © 2019 by the National Association of Community Health Centers (NACHC), in partnership with the Association of Asian Pacific Community Health Organization (AAPCHO), the Oregon Primary Care Association (OPCA), and the Institute for Alternative Futures (IAF).
 For more information, visit [www.nachc.org/prapare](http://www.nachc.org/prapare).
 It is included witih permission.